 company Use Co. or Cos. when businesses use the word at the end of their names: Eastman Kodak Co., American Broadcasting Cos.

-compose, comprise Compose means to constitute or make up, as in the parts compose the whole.
+compose, comprise Compose means to create, constitute, put together, or make up, as in the parts compose the whole.
 Commonly used in both the active and passive voices: She composed a song.
 Nine colleges compose RIT.
 The United States is composed of 50 states.
 Comprise means to consist of, contain, or to include all, as in the whole comprises the parts.
 Best used in the active voice, followed by a direct object: RIT comprises nine colleges.
 The jury comprises five men and seven women.

 computer-assisted, computer-aided (when modifying a noun)